jacorgaz/challengeProject/README.md

 Available browsers  |
 ------------- |
-firefoxDocker  |
-chromeDocker  |
+firefox  |
-firefoxMac  |
+chrome   |

 1. In **Maven profile** select a browser (Only one can be run)
 2. In **Maven profile** select whether running tests in headless mode
-3. Go to src/test/java/tests/RegressionTests.java and select the tests we want to run
+3. Go to src/test/java/tests/PointsProgramTest.java to run zooPoints programm tests
+4. Go to src/test/java/tests/AddCartTests.java to run articles to the cart tests

 **We can watch the running tests live streaming from *Run* or *Debug* console by clicking on the URL generated.**

 ## Run tests from Maven:

 Available browsers  |
 ------------- |
-firefoxDocker  |
-chromeDocker  |
+firefox  |
-firefoxMac  |
+chrome   |

 **Headless on and one browser-**: ```mvn clean test -q  -Dsurefire.suiteXmlFiles=testSuites/launchTests.xml  -Dheadless=true -Dlabel=none -Ddriver.class=chromeDocker -DsuiteToTest=Regression```